pliniker/mo-gc/doc/Project-RFC.md

 # Journal Implementation

-## Application Threads
+## Mutator Threads

-The purpose of using a journal is to minimize the burden on the application threads as much as possible, pushing as much workload as possible over to the GC thread, while avoiding pauses if that is possible.
+The purpose of using a journal is to minimize the burden on the mutator threads as much as possible, pushing as much workload as possible over to the GC thread, while avoiding pauses if that is possible.

-In the most straightforward implementation, the journal can simply be a MPSC channel shared between application threads and sending reference count adjustments to the GC thread, that is, +1 and -1 for pointer clone and drop respectively.
+In the most straightforward implementation, the journal can simply be a MPSC channel shared between mutator threads and sending reference count adjustments to the GC thread, that is, +1 and -1 for pointer clone and drop respectively.

-Performance for multiple application threads writing to an MPSC, with each write causing an allocation, can be improved on based on the [single writer principle][9] by 1) giving each application thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.
+Performance for multiple mutator threads writing to an MPSC, with each write causing an allocation, can be improved on based on the [single writer principle][9] by 1) giving each mutator thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.